-- Research the Campaign Organizer.
-Learn all you can about the campaign organizer before making a contribution.
-Many crowdfunding sites verify organizers through Facebook, so you can start by checking out their Facebook pages.
+- Research the Organizer.
+Learn all you can about the organizer before making a contribution.
+Use Google and LinkedIn to look up the organizer.
+Does the organizer have the expertise in the area the campaign concerns?
+Check out their Facebook page.
 Does it look fake?
 Are the friends real?
 Are there real-time comments?
 Be suspicious of pages that were created right before the campaign started.
-You can also look up the organizer via internet search engines, like Google, and through other social media sites, like LinkedIn.
-Evaluate the organizer’s credentials.
-Does the organizer have demonstrated expertise in the area the campaign concerns?

 - Research the Crowdfunding Platforms.
-There are several different crowdfunding platforms and they all have different rules.
-Some platforms require organizers to show potential funders a prototype when the campaign involves the development of a complex product and only allow organizers to receive money if the campaign reaches its goals and after the campaign is over.
-This allows contributors time to change their minds and withdraw their support.
-Others do not require a prototype and give organizers the option of creating campaigns that allow them to take out money at any time, even if they do not reach their goals.
-A contributor who wants a refund must go directly to the organizers.
-Some platforms also provide refunds where a campaign’s content is inaccurate as to a material fact or when the organizer is charged with a crime related to the campaign.
+There are many different crowdfunding platforms and they all have different rules.
+Some platforms require organizers to have a prototype and only give the organizers money if the campaign reaches its goals and after the campaign is over.
+This gives people time to change their minds.
+Others do not require a prototype and allow organizers to take out money at any time, even if they do not reach their goals.
+If you want a refund, you have to get it from the organizer.
+Some platforms also provide refunds in certain situations (that is, when the organizer makes false statements or is charged with a crime).

 - Do a Reverse Image Search.
-Because fake campaigns often copy and paste other people’s stories or photos, a simple way to research a campaign is to conduct a reverse image search.
-Search for the photos used in the campaign, as well as those used on the organizer’s social media pages.
-Also, be suspicious of any campaign posted on multiple sites.
-Scammers will put up multiple campaigns on different platforms to maximize their odds of swindling people.
-A reverse image search may also reveal that the supposedly “new” product being developed already exists and is being sold in another country through global trade platforms like Alibaba.com.
-Scammers may be passing off cheaply made products at a premium.
+Fake campaigns often copy and paste other people’s stories or photos.
+Doing a reverse image search of the photos used in the campaign, as well as those used on the organizer’s social media pages, can show you if the photos are stolen.
+Also, be careful if the campaign is posted on multiple sites.
+Scammers will do this to reach more people.
+A reverse image search may also show that the supposedly “new” product already exists and is being sold in another country like China through Alibaba.com.

 - Contact the Organizer and Ask Questions.
-Each crowdfunding site allows you to pose questions to the organizers through their comments section.
-If an organizer is answering questions regularly, it is more likely that they are acting in good faith.
+Each crowdfunding site allows you to ask the organizer questions through the comments section.
+If an organizer is answering questions regularly, it is more likely that they are not trying to scam you.

 - Be Suspicious.
-Beware of campaigns that pull on your heart strings, but lack any details of how your donation will be use.
-Be especially careful after a disaster or tragedy, as scammers will often post campaigns that exploit your desire to help victims of the latest news story.
-Also beware of campaigns that overpromise on products or services.
-If it seems too good to be true, it probably is.
+Beware of campaigns that make you feel sorry for someone, but do not give you any details of how your money will be used.
+Be extra careful after a major disaster or tragedy because scammers will often try to take advantage of your desire to help victims.
+Also beware of campaigns that seem too good to be true.
+They probably are.

 - Understand the Purpose of Crowdfunding.
-Remember that there is no guarantee that the crowdfunded product will come to fruition.
-The purpose of crowdfunding is not to purchase a product, but to fund a company or idea.
-Contributors must appreciate the risk involved.
-Similarly, when donating to a worthy cause, contributions are not likely tax deductible unless they are made to a 501(c)(3) designated organization.
+Remember that there is no guarantee that the crowdfunded campaign will be successful.
+The purpose of crowdfunding is to fund a company or project, not to buy a product.
+There are risks involved.
+Similarly, when donating to a worthy cause, contributions are probably not tax deductible unless they are made to a nonprofit.

 What to Do If You’re a Victim

-If you are suspicious of, learn of, or become a victim of an online crowdfunding scam, start off by notifying the online crowdfunding platform.
-Many of these platforms have dedicated people who investigate suspicious projects and may even refund your money.
+If you are suspicious of, learn of, or become a victim of a crowdfunding scam, first notify the crowdfunding platform.
+Many of these platforms have people who investigate suspicious projects.
+They may even refund your money.

-For more information on protecting yourself against crowdfunding scams, check out the following webpages:
+For more information on how to protect yourself, check out the following webpages: